dedolence/veryfly/README.md

 # veryfly
 Firefox extension that removes tweets from verified users on Twitter dot com.

+installation:

-download files
+- download files

-go to about:debugging
+- go to about:debugging

-click on "This Firefox"
+- click on "This Firefox"

-click "Load Temporary Add-on"
+- click "Load Temporary Add-on"

-select any file from the directory
+- select any file from the directory